Learning Physics at Future $e^-e^+$ Colliders with Machine: Summary and Discussion

 Yet, this is just an initial effort.
 We can immediately see several directions for future explorations.
-First of all, we showed that with the classifiers developed we are able to measure $\Gamma_h$ with a precision of $1.9\%$ (Method B$'$, E2 classifiers), improving the baseline ones (Method B) by a factor about 1.8.
+First of all, we showed that with the classifiers developed we are able to measure $\Gamma_h$ with a precision of $1.9\%$ (Method B$'$, E1 and E2 classifiers), improving the baseline ones (Method B) by a factor about 1.8.
 One natural question is if this precision can be pushed to sub percent level in a similar collider operation scenario.
-After all, the precision of measuring $\Gamma_h$ is one of the most important indices to measure the physics capability of a future Higgs factory.
+After all, the precision of measuring the SM $\Gamma_h$ is one of the most important indices to measure the physics capability of a future Higgs factory.
 This could be possible.
 As was discussed in Sec.~\ref{sec:Hmeasurement}, $\sigma(Zh_W)$ is one of the main intermediate quantities to determine the precision of measuring $\Gamma_h$ in both Method B and B$'$.
 In the CEPC analysis, the decay modes of $Z\to qq, l^+l^-,\nu\nu$ are combined for the $\sigma(Zh_W)$ measurement~\cite{An:2018dwb}.
 But, we exclusively focused on the $Z\to \nu\nu$ mode in this study.
-A more complete analysis is necessary and important.
+Also, we have assumed the precisions obtained from the cut-based analyses for measuring $\sigma(Zh)$ and $\sigma (Z h_h)$.
+A more complete analysis is thus necessary and important.
 Beyond that, the SM $\Gamma_h$ can be determined with four different methods at $e^-e^+$ colliders, with the set of six intermediate quantities in Eq.~(\ref{list2}) being measured.
-One may consider properly combining these methods, to yield an overall precision.
+One may consider combining these methods, to yield an overall precision.
+But, as a reminder, one needs to take into account the systematic errors properly, before a firm statement regarding this can be made.

 Secondly, this effort opens a new angle to evaluate the physics capability of the future $e^-e^+$ colliders.
 We expect the developed strategies to be applied to many other hadronic measurements.
-Such measurements include Higgs couplings and CP properties, electroweak precision parameters, flavor physics, top physics, QCD parameters, etc. These applications can be even extended to new physics searches via high-$\sqrt{s}$ $e^-e^+$ collisions.
+Such measurements include Higgs couplings and CP properties, electroweak precision parameters, flavor physics, top physics, QCD parameters, etc. The applications can be even extended to new physics searches via high-$\sqrt{s}$ $e^-e^+$ collisions.
 To fully evaluate the collider capability, one needs to pursue a comprehensive study on these aspects.